0xC0DEBA5E/weather-app/doc/exercise-02/Exercise-02.md

 dialog.showCertificateTrustDialog([browserWindow, ]options, callback) macOS

-Note: The module name 'dialog' is a bit confusing because you can only use the system file open/save dialogs and messageboxes, but cannot create "dialogs" with text fields and other things.
+Note: The module name `dialog` is a bit confusing because you can only use the system file open/save dialogs and messageboxes, but cannot create "dialogs" with text fields and other things.
 For more information, see [the official module documentation](https://github.com/electron/electron/blob/master/docs/api/dialog.md).

 ## Locales